 |Amount per serving|

 |Total Carbohydrate 38g||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat and uses only agave nectar as a sweetener, so I consider this my "weekday" baked oatmeal recipe.
-Feel free to add any fruits and nuts you desire!
+While I love this Vegan Baked Oatmeal Recipe, this version is lower in fat than the traditional baked oatmeal recipes and uses only agave nectar as a sweetener.
+You can consider this your "weekday" baked oatmeal recipe.
+Feel free to add any fruits and nuts you desire.